Back to ViTs Hub

 Image as Sequence

-A standard Transformer encoder expects a sequence of token embeddings $\{z_i\}_{i=1}^{N}$, each of dimension $D$.
-For NLP, each $z_i$ is a word embedding.
-For vision, we need to convert a 2D image into a 1D sequence.
+A Transformer encoder expects a sequence of token embeddings $\{z_i\}_{i=1}^{N}$, each of dimension $D$.
+In NLP, each $z_i$ is a word embedding.
+For vision, we need to turn a 2D image into a 1D sequence.

 Given an image $\mathbf{x} \in \mathbb{R}^{H \times W \times C}$, ViT divides it into a grid of non-overlapping patches: